 From her career in Advertising, Kelly brings managerial leadership skills required to balance the demands of client needs with the agency’s ability to deliver.
 She became a Vice President, Client Services, before the age of thirty.
 Her client list included Kellogg’s and Lea & Perrins, as well as Inland Steel, Sprint Cellular and Kroger Foods.

-Kelly is a member of the National Association of Catholic Family Ministry, tied to her role at St. Mary of Gostyn Parish in Downers Grove, IL.
-Through the Archdiocese of Chicago and Diocese of Joliet’s Lay Leadership Institute, Kelly is a second year student pursuing a Catechetical Coordinator Program at the University of St. Mary of the Lake Seminary in Mundelein, IL.
+Kelly is a member of the National Association of Catholic Family Ministry and the National Conference of Catechetical Leadership, both tied to her role at St. Mary of Gostyn Parish in Downers Grove, IL.
+Through the Archdiocese of Chicago and Diocese of Joliet’s Lay Leadership Institute, Kelly completed her Lay Leadership certification and is pursuing a Catechetical Coordinator Program at the University of St. Mary of the Lake Seminary in Mundelein, IL.

 Kelly has come to realize that she may have plans, lists, schedules and agendas, but God wants growth, a real substantive increase in our faith and trust in Him.
 She is continually awed at the way in the God stretches and blesses her.